Joancesar/Cookpedia/README.md

 # Cookpedia
-Android App - Cookpedia, save your recipes in your phone
+Android App - Cookpedia, save your recipes on your phone

 Made with <a href="https://developer.android.com/training/data-storage/room">Room</a> Database